 Dark all about it knits

-How can an accurate, universal or identifiable representation of the world be created when viewpoints are shaped and (to capture the metaphor) clouded by personal politics, personal ethics and private conscience?
+How can an accurate, universal or identifiable representation of the world be created when viewpoints are shaped and obscured by personal politics, personal ethics and private conscience?

 ‘Nature Vitrified’: Subjectivity